Financial support for students

 OFFA’s position on financial support in access agreements

-OFFA takes an evidence-led approach in all our policies.
-Our research into financial support could not find evidence that institutional bursary schemes in operation between 2006-07 and 2010-11 had an observable effect on either choices between institutions or the continuation rates of young full-time first degree students (for further details see OFFA publication 2010/06, Have bursaries influenced choices between universities? and OFFA publication 2014/03, Do bursaries have an effect on retention rates?).
-Consequently, while we expect institutions to honour existing commitments to financial support, we encourage a focus on long-term outreach work.
+We take an evidence-led approach in all our policies.
+Our previous research into financial support could not find evidence that institutional bursary schemes in operation between 2006-07 and 2010-11 had an observable effect on either choices between institutions or the continuation rates of young full-time first degree students (for further details see OFFA publication 2010/06, Have bursaries influenced choices between universities? and OFFA publication 2014/03, Do bursaries have an effect on retention rates?).
+Consequently, while we expect institutions to honour existing commitments to financial support, we encourage institutions to redirect spend towards access, student success and progression activities.

 However, some institutions tell us that bursaries do aid retention at their particular institution.
-To support institutions in providing evidence of this, we have recently published research into the evaluation of financial support which provides a toolkit institutions can use to evaluate their financial support provision.
+To support institutions in providing evidence of this, we have recently published research into the evaluation of financial support which provides a toolkit institutions can use to carry out robust evaluation of their financial support provision.

 Taking an evidence-led approach in your access agreement